 Healthcare is rapidly changing and gaining complexity.
 The use of technology is increasing and new innovations are everywhere.
 But current developments in healthcare require specialists with knowledge and skills of both medicine and technology, which they can use to improve healthcare for individual patients.
-Our Bachelor's programme Technical Medicine will help you become such a professional.
+Our Bachelor's programme in Technical Medicine will help you become such a professional.

-This bachelor’s programme, called Klinische Technologie, is taught in Dutch.
+This Bachelor’s programme, also known as 'Klinische Technologie', is taught in Dutch.
 Find more information about the curriculum, student experiences and selection on our Dutch website.

 We also offer a master's programme (MSc.) in Technical Medicine.